webtrees/webtrees.github.io/download/modules.md

 ----------

-### Show XREF ID's - by elysch - `2.0` - `2.1` - `2.2` - [website](https://github.com/elysch/webtrees-mitalteli-show-xref/)
+### Show XREF and UID identifier strings - by elysch - `2.0` - `2.1` - `2.2` - [website](https://github.com/elysch/webtrees-mitalteli-show-xref/)

-A module to show the XREF's.
-It adds a sidebar in the individual page with the current individual and all his families with their members id's.
+A module to show the XREF and UID identifier strings.
+It adds a sidebar in the individual page with the current individual, all his/her families and families individuals with their identifier strings.

 ----------